 Felipe Coury's tmux Workflow: Zero-Friction Sessions for the CLI Agent Era

 If you’ve started running Claude Code, Codex CLI, or other agents on a remote machine, you probably learned one brutal lesson very quickly: an SSH session without tmux is basically an unsaved document.
 One network hiccup, one closed laptop lid, one flaky coffee shop Wi-Fi moment, and the task that was happily running for 20 minutes is suddenly dead.
+Simon Willison wrote about this exact problem — session management is the first thing you need to solve when running agents remotely.
+Felipe’s thread is the answer.

 The core idea is one sentence long: one tmux session per project, and the directory name is the session name.
 You cd into a project, run tm, and if the session exists it attaches; if it doesn’t, it creates one.
 You never stop to wonder whether this session should be called api, backend, prod-fix, or backend-v2.
 The directory already answered the question (◕‿◕).